Nozbe/NoOffice.org/_book/one.md

 In this section of the book I'll be tackling all these problems and much more.
 I'll try to show you how one one hand, the office which you currently have can be used much better for the work that you do, and on the other, how you can make that work less dependable on the physical constraints of an office.
 Ultimately, "work is not a place to go, it's a thing that you do".

-## The office does not business make
+## The office does not a business make

 A business doesn't exist because of the office... but because of a need to do something.
 To provide additional value.
 To create a good venue to do great work.